Wint3rmute/baczek.me/content/waiting-room.md

 This is where I keep ideas, movies, music, interesting words and other things that I plan to research more in-depth in the future.

-- Tim Marshal - Prisoners of Geography
+- Jérémie Périn - Mars Express
 - Daniel Ellsberg - [The Optimal Benefit of Perceived Madness](https://ia600102.us.archive.org/20/items/ThePoliticalUsesOfMadness/ELS005-001.pdf)
 - Chaos: Making a New Science
 - The Place Beyond the Pines (2012)